-Householding
+Householding Policy

-To reduce expenses, we mail only one copy of the Prospectus or summary prospectus and each annual and semi-annual report to those addresses shared by two or more accounts.
+To reduce expenses, we mail only one copy of the prospectus or summary prospectus, each annual and semi-annual report, and any proxy statements to each address shared by two or more accounts with the same last name or that the Trust reasonably believes are members of the same family.
 If you wish to receive individual copies of these documents, please call the Trust at 1.855.857.2638 between the hours of 8:30 a.m. and 6:00 p.m.
-Eastern time on days the Fund is open for business or contact your financial institution.
+Eastern Time on days the Fund is open for business or contact your financial institution.
 We will begin sending you individual copies thirty days after receiving your request.